 - Feynan: Sunset Hike

-* Please note some optional experiences must be booked prior to travel.
+* Please note some optional experiences must be booked prior to travel for this ultimate Jordan tour.
 You will be given the option to add these experiences at check out

 Journey Rating – Journey